bkuzmanoski/dotfiles/readme.md

    The setup script also creates a backup of macOS and app defaults before making any changes.
 Backups for each run are stored in `~/.dotfiles_setup/[timestamp]_backups`.

    The setup script can be re-run if there are any errors.
-The log and backups can be deleted after a successful installation.
+The log and backups can be deleted after successful setup.

 ## Manual configuration steps

+- **macOS**:

-- **System**:
+  - Onboarding:

-  - "Adopt" apps in App Store → Account
+    - Sign in to iCloud
+    - Enable Location Services
+    - Turn off "Share Mac Analytics with Apple"
+    - Turn off "Enable Ask Siri"
+    - Set system appearance to Auto
+  - Create five desktop spaces
   - Configure Finder sidebar favorites (see reference screenshot)
   - Configure Mail sidebar favorites (see reference screenshot)
   - Configure Menu Bar layout (see reference screenshot)
   - Configure Notification Centre layout (see reference screenshot)
-  - In System Settings → Spotlight → Search Privacy, exclude `~/Pictures`
-  - Set Apple Intelligence & Siri keyboard shortcut to FnS

 - **1Password**

-  - Grant Accessibility permission
-  - Add personal vault
-  - Show Quick Access on icon click
+  - Sign in
-  - Set Show Quick Access shortcut to ⌃⇧␣
+  - Set "Show Quick Access" shortcut to ⌥⇧␣
-  - Clear Autofill shortcut
+  - Clear "Autofill" shortcut
+  - Security settings:
-  - Set compact density
+    - Set "Confirm my account password" to never
-  - Set security settings:
+    - Set "Auto-lock" to never
-    - Never require password
-    - Never auto-lock
-    - Disable lock on sleep, screensaver, or switching users
+    - Turn off "Lock on sleep, screensaver, or switching users"
-  - Enable Integrate with 1Password CLI
-  - Enable Universal Clipboard

 - **Alcove**